Davis Mayor Dan Wolk is putting the band back together.

 Mayor Dan Wolk requested the informational item after residents bitterly complained about the project for the second council meeting in a row.

-Trackside Center’s top four floors would feature luxury apartments with a concierge in a building located on the southwest corner of Third Street on a block bounded by the railroad tracks, Fourth Street and the I Street alley on a half-acre footprint.
+Trackside Center’s top four floors would feature luxury apartments with a concierge in a building on a half-acre lot between Third and Fourth streets, the railroad tracks and the I Street alley.
 The first floor of the center will have retail and …

 The City Council will narrow its focus on the issue of panhandling, vowing to come back in the fall with more critical thinking discussed on Tuesday evening.
 One of the thorny questions the City Council dealt with was whether addressing panhandling necessarily meant dealing with homelessness and drug addiction.
 “I realize that in many ways it’s […]

 Can you spare some ideas?
 A City Council request to discuss panhandling in Davis last year is being honored on Tuesday, officially listed as an informational item that could be steered in any direction depending on the council’s desire.
 Anecdotal interviews in the community and among the homeless showed that, last year at least, panhandling […]